Decentralized Algorithms for Wasserstein Barycenters: Main Contributions

 \section{Main Contributions}

 \begin{itemize}

-\item \textit{Statistical issue:} statistical study of the Wasserstein barycenter problem. \begin{enumerate}[label=(\alph*)] \item Estimating the sample size of measures to calculate an approximation for Fr\'{e}chet mean (barycenter) of a probability distribution with a given precision for the non-optimality gap in term of the objective function, or for the Euclidean distance to the optimal solution. \item Proposing a new regularization for risk minimization approach (also known as the SAA approach) contributing to better convergence rate in comparison with quadratic regularization. \end{enumerate} \item \textit{Computational issue:} proposing decentralized (stochastic) algorithms with optimal convergence rates. \begin{enumerate}[label=(\alph*)] \item Obtaining optimal bounds on the number of communication rounds and dual oracle calls for the gradient of the dual (stochastic) objective per node in decentralized optimization for minimizing the sum of strongly convex functions, possibly with Lipschitz continuous gradients. \item Developing decentralized algorithms with the best known bounds for the problem of calculating Wasserstein barycenters of a set of discrete measures. \end{enumerate}
+\item \textit{Statistical issue:} statistical study of the Wasserstein barycenter problem \begin{enumerate}[label=(\alph*)] \item Estimating the sample size of measures needed to calculate an approximation for a Fr\'{e}chet mean (barycenter) of a probability distribution with a given precision \item Proposing a new regularization for risk minimization approach (also known as the SAA approach) which contributes to better convergence rate in comparison with quadratic regularization \end{enumerate} \item \textit{Computational issue:} proposing decentralized (stochastic) algorithms with optimal convergence rates \begin{enumerate}[label=(\alph*)] \item Obtaining optimal bounds on the number of communication rounds and dual oracle calls for the gradient of the dual (stochastic) objective per node in decentralized optimization for minimizing the sum of strongly convex functions, possibly with Lipschitz continuous gradients \item Developing decentralized algorithms with the best known bounds for the problem of calculating Wasserstein barycenters of a set of discrete measures \end{enumerate}

 \end{itemize}